davidj778/Use-Linux-commands-to-manage-file-permissions/README.md

 -rw-r——-
 ```

-The “r” stands for read, the “w”, stands for write and the “-“ stands for none”.
+The “r” stands for read, the “w” stands for write and the “-“ stands for none.
 The “-“ for the first character does not mean “none”, it means that it’s a regular file.

-Change file permissions
+## Change file permissions
 [Add content here.]
-Change file permissions on a hidden file
+## Change file permissions on a hidden file
 [Add content here.]
-Change directory permissions
+## Change directory permissions
 [Add content here.]
-Summary
+## Summary
 [Add content here.]